sawaloneman/subliminal_audio/README.md

 Launch the Streamlit interface to experiment with the generator in your browser.
 The app provides two tabs: a fully manual workflow and an AI-assisted experience that uses OpenAI to suggest affirmations and metadata.
 The manual tab does not require any API keys.
+Both modes now expose the recursive auto-layering controls so you can stack subtly different ambience beds without leaving the UI.

 ```bash
 streamlit run streamlit_app.py